HERE ARE SOME BASICS

 If we have good business reasons to do so, we may change:

 - any interest rate we apply to your Volt Accounts

 - minimum or maximum account balances

-- any fee we have introduced under these terms and when fees are payable.
+- any fee we have introduced under these terms and when fees are.
 We may also introduce new fees

 - your liability for losses relating to electronic transactions on your Volt Accounts